reactive/data-client/docs/core/getting-started/data-dependency.md

 </HooksPlayground>

-This downside of [useDLE](../api/useDLE.md) vs [useSuspense](../api/useSuspense.md) is more loading and error handling code and potentially a much worse user experience.
+Since [useDLE](../api/useDLE.md) does not [useSuspense](../api/useSuspense.md), you won't be able to easily centrally orchestrate loading and error code.
+Additionally, React 18 features like [useTransition](https://react.dev/reference/react/useTransition), and [incrementally streaming SSR](../guides/ssr.md) won't work with components that use it.

 ## Conditional